UK Flood Warnings

 Active Warning

-High river levels today may lead to flooding.
-River levels are falling but remain high on the Chertsey Bourne.
-Flooding of low lying land and roads is expected to continue today, 11 March 2026, especially in areas of Chertsey close to the River Bourne.
-Showers are expected today and tomorrow.
-We expect river levels to stay high over the next few days.
+High river levels may lead to flooding in some places.
+River levels are high on the lower sections of the River Lambourn and on the Winterbourne stream.
+Flooding of low lying land and roads is expected to continue today, 18 March 2026, especially in the Shaw area.
+The forecast is for a dry night.
+River levels are high but falling very slowly.
+We expect river levels to continue to fall gradually over the coming days.
 We are monitoring rainfall and river levels.
-Avoid using low lying footpaths and any bridges near local watercourses.
-Go to River levels online for updates on current river levels.
-This message will be updated by 8:00PM on 12 March 2026 or as the situation changes.
+Avoid low lying footpaths and roads near rivers, which may be flooded.
+Go to River Levels Online for updates on current river levels.
+This message will be updated by 09:00AM on 19 March 2026, or as the situation changes.

 • Flood alert